Vinnovera/estrad/README.md

 	{=part.example}
 	{=part.footer}

-The example only includes the `example` module.
-To create the `header` and `footer`modules, add the files `/modules/header/header.html` and `/modules/footer/footer.html`.

-The structure of a module looks like this:
+The structure of a module can look like this:

 	/example/example.html
 	/example/example.json